 Investors and advisors alike have long debated the merits of active versus passive investing.
-As the markets took a downward turn in 2022 in response to rising interest rates, this age-old question emerged again.

 The two approaches offer different advantages and potential drawbacks to consider.